alexey1607/scalyr-community/guides/zen-and-the-art-of-server-monitoring.md

 We address these challenges by presenting to you our cohesive approach to monitoring.
 This approach will give you the assurance that your bases are covered, won't spread you or your tools too thin, and will put you in a mindset of monitoring confidence and security.

-At its core, our philosophy on effective monitoring is as follows:
+At its core, our philosophy is as follows:

   1.  **Identify as many problems (and potential problems) as possible**.
 The larger your monitoring surface, the better chance you have to spot issues that, left unchecked, could grow into bigger issues, and the lesser chance you'll miss those weird edge case problems.
   2.  **Identify problems (and potential problems) as early as possible**.
 This is key - the sooner you know about something, the better chance you'll have to address it before it escalates.
 Longer lead times are your friend.
   3.  **Generate as few false alarms as possible**.
 False alarms (aka false positives) can lead to "alert fatigue" - where you get so used to seeing a noisy alert that it starts to carry less psychological weight.
 And this alert fatigue can - paradoxically - lead to more downtime if you accidentally disregard an actual event.
 Do not, in other words, allow your monitoring system to cry wolf.
   4.  **Do it all with as little work as possible.**  We are engineers, after all.

-We approach this philosophy as one would any good engineering problem - by having the right tools, by deconstructing the problem domain into a series of layers ("the monitoring stack"), and by intelligently deploying our tools across the stack.
+We apply this philosophy as one would approach any good engineering problem - by having the right tools, by deconstructing the problem domain into a series of layers ("the monitoring stack"), and by intelligently deploying our tools across the stack.

-Once we've done this, the heart of our strategy comes into play:
+That approach results in these concrete monitoring steps:

   1.  **Monitor Potential Bad Things** (Alert before they happen);
   2.  **Monitor Actual Bad Things** (Alert when they do happen, which is, unfortunately, inevitable);